pysys-test/pysys-test/README.rst

 Installation
 ============

-PySys can be installed into Python version 3.6 or later.
+PySys can be installed into any Python version from 3.6 to 3.9.

 The best way to install PySys is using the standard ``pip`` installer which downloads and install the binary package for the current PySys